fe7/todos_app_vue/README.md

 ## Future work
 - Be able to edit todos
-- Create own backend for api calls
+- Create and use own backend for api calls
 - Use own database to save todos